 - Submit a survey response or evaluation report for each student at least once within two weeks of the conclusion of the summer internship.

 - Agree to serve as the employer of record for the interns and pay them a minimum of $15/hour.
-(This does not apply to hosts receiving a LifeSci NYC subsidy to pay their interns.)

 - Comply with all local, state, and federal employment regulations, and provide a safe, healthy, and hazard-free work environment.
 Any overtime hours will be the hosts' responsibility.
 Hosts will be required to comply with all terms and conditions and sign the full host agreement to participate.